A Wayfarer individual swimming in a recreation of its native habitat, inside a Meistersinger ramship

 The Wayfarers have also been observed to demonstrate the ability to change color and / or texture much like an octopus.
 These colors range from the basic reddish pink to shades of purple when happy or exited to yellow and orange when upset.

-While the spoken sounds may dictate the words used, emotional content is expressed through changes in the speaker's color and texture.
+Emotional content is expressed through changes in the speaker's color and texture.
 Interestingly, to facilitate communication between Wayfarers who cannot see one another, color words are added to a statement.
 For example the two statements below would sound very similar but have very different meanings:

 "Purple, hurry" -- This would represent a happy or exited statement.